Liouvillian gap and single spin-flip dynamics in the dissipative Fermi-Hubbard model: Dynamics of a single spin flip

-{\it Numerical results.}---Here we numerically calculate the dynamics of a single flipped spin using Eq.~\eqref{eq:particle_number}, and the result is shown in Fig.~\ref{fig:flipped_spin}.
-In (a) and (c), the expectation value of the particle number as a function of the rescaled time $\gamma t$ is plotted on a logarithmic scale when $U$ and $\gamma$ are smaller than $J$.
+Here we calculate the dynamics of a single flipped spin by numerical exact diagonalization of Eq.~\eqref{eq:particle_number}, and the result is shown in Fig.~\ref{fig:flipped_spin}.
+In Figs.~\ref{fig:flipped_spin}(a) and \ref{fig:flipped_spin}(c), the survival probability of the spin flip as a function of the rescaled time $\gamma t$ is plotted on a logarithmic scale when $U$ and $\gamma$ are smaller than $J$.
 From these plots, one finds that the dynamics of the particle number approaches an exponential decay as $U/J$ and $\gamma/J$ get smaller.
 Although the slope is predicted to be $-2$ in the limit $L\to\infty$, the numerical results are larger than this value because of the finite-size effect.
-In (b) and (d), the expectation value of the particle number as a function of the rescaled time $\Gamma t$ is plotted on a log-log scale when $U$ and $\gamma$ are larger than $J$.
-Now we see that the curve approaches Eq. \eqref{eq:minority_spin_strong_bessel} as $U/J$ and $\gamma/J$ get larger, and thus asymptotically approaches a power law for large $\Gamma t$.
+In Figs.~\ref{fig:flipped_spin}(b) and \ref{fig:flipped_spin}(d), the survival probability of the spin flip as a function of the rescaled time $\Gamma t$ is plotted on a log-log scale when $U$ and $\gamma$ are larger than $J$.
+Now we see that the curve approaches Eq.~\eqref{eq:spin_impurity_strong_bessel} as $U/J$ and $\gamma/J$ get larger, and thus asymptotically approaches a power law for large $\Gamma t$.